B2016014/B2016014.github.io/README.md

 # B2016014.github.io

-"It contains some projects in web Developement"
+"It contains some projects and mini projects in web Developement"

 #PROJECT 1